Home News PrimeMeet Europe: registration is open

 The following topics will be discussed:

-Researchers will meet in smaller groups to discuss the future of their research field across five thematic areas:
+Subsequently, researchers will meet in smaller groups to discuss the future of their field within five thematic areas:

 • Public outreach;